 Many producers opt for a professional graphic artist who can create labels that fit into their corporate identity package. offers a label design service for resellers.
 If you want just a few labels for a special occasion and a small quantity of oil and/or vinegar, you can customize pre-designed labels by adding your own words and image at .
 Because the labels are pre-designed, small quantities can be produced economically. offers 3 options: ready to go labeled bottles, create your own labeled bottles, and work with our expert.

 Most of the legal requirements for label information are enforced by the U.S. Food and Drug Administration.
 Their website has helpful information about nutrient and calorie declarations, as does the North American Olive Oil Association, which answers many questions about labeling imported oil.
 Organic claims guidelines are now enforced by the USDA.
 California has laws governing appellation.
 See our labeling regulations page for more details.

 Adding more text to your label has advantages and disadvantages.
 Customers often enjoy seeing serving suggestions or short recipes, especially for flavored oils such as lemon or basil.
-Too much text can clutter the label.
+Too much text, however, can clutter the label.
 One solution we use for private label customers at the Olive Oil Source is a horizontal format.
 Areas heavy in text wrap around to the back of round bottles so they don't detract from the logo.